MostlyHarmlessCafe/Mostly-Harmless-Cafe/content/posts/avocado-toast.md

 draft: false

 image: /images/food-images/avocado-toast_deadbody13.webp
-caption: Avocado toast topped with eggs and hollandaise sauce; image by deadbody13 alt : Avocado toast topped with eggs and hollandaise sauce
+caption: Avocado toast topped with eggs and hollandaise sauce alt : Avocado toast topped with eggs and hollandaise sauce

 description: Avocado toast with all the brunch items on it.
 Inb4 taking out a loan to make rent